vaibhavmagon/Kafka-Spark-Product-Recommendation/README.md

 # Kafka & Spark Product Recommendation Engine With Data

-Python script with spark streaming to get product Id from one kafka producer, find relevant products via spark streaming and publish to another topic (kafka consumer).
+This code is to demostrate spark streaming and kafka implementation using a real life e-commerce website product recommendation example.
+For any (as in data dir) specific item_id we get best recommended items.

-**Disclaimer**: This code is to demostrate spark streaming and kafka implementation using real life product recommendation example.
-This is not the best tutorial for learning and implementing Recommendation engine.
+**Disclaimer**: This is not the best tutorial for learning and implementing Recommendation engine.
 Though I have used item-based collaborative filtering built using python and no machine learning libraries for this tutorial.

 ## Data Files (Random e-commerce data for the script)